MoOyeg/ansible-acs-policy-mgmt/README.md

-# Manage policies in ACS with Ansible
+# Manage policies in ACS with Ansible/Event Driven Ansible

 ## Challenge

-We want to manage ACS policies in a GitOps fashion with two major goals:
+We want to manage ACS policies in a GitOps fashion with 3 major goals:

 1. All policies are stored in git and version controlled.
 2. Policies can be created using the ACS Central GUI.
-3. Streamline the process using GitOps
+3. Streamline the process using EDA to act as a pseudo gitops controller

 ## Solution